 In London pollution is killing 9,400 per year, inactivity kills 1 in 6 and 7 in 10 London children are not meeting the minimum standard of activity.
 The CEO of NHS England has said obesity will bankrupt the NHS.
 It is vital that we re-allocate road space to active travel to address these public health crises.

 Parking absorbs vast quantities of the public highway, an invaluable and finite resource in London.
 There are 6.8 million car parking spaces which, based on the minimum parking space, take up 78.5 km sq .
 These parked cars, that line the streets, could be transformed into safe cycling infrastructure which is often compromised for lack of space.
 Residents Parking Permits are ridiculously cheap and tax payers are effectively subsidising them, residents often paying as little as £50.00 per year and in some cases nothing.
-In the real world private parking spaces in Cental London cost from £2,000-£20,000 per year.
+In the real world private parking spaces in Central London cost from £2,000-£20,000 per year.
 Some people use their parked car for extra storage!

 We are far behind our counterparts in Europe.
-Dublin has announced plans to ban cars and taxis from the city centre, Oslo has outlined plans for a car free city centre from 2019, including a ban on electric vehicles.
+Oslo has gone car free in its city centre , including a ban on electric vehicles.
 Madrid has banned non-residential cars from the four Central Barrios, paving the way to go car free.
 Brussels has significantly expanded its pedestrianised city centre.
 Meanwhile in Paris they will ban all diesel vehicles by 2020 and have announced plans for the four Central Arrondissements to be free of cars.
 Even in New York they have pedestrianized large areas of Manhattan.

 I understand that there will always be a need for a limited amount of pure electric taxis, delivery vans and contractor vehicles but owning a private car is not a necessity.
 A large majority, 71% of households in Tower Hamlets, 69% of households in Islington, 67% of households in Westminster and 66% of households in Camden and Hackney already do not own a car.